ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ---
-title: Usage ideas & examples
+title: Usage ideas and examples
 sidebarDepth: 0
 description: Explore some helpful use cases, ideas, and examples for the InterPlanetary File System (IPFS).
 ---